 It's possible to learn how to write UDIs just from these example files, without reading this document.
 The number at the start of each file, e.g. 01-udi-basic-sma.js, is the suggested order for working through the examples.

-UDI.$myFastMA = FXB.ta.CreateMovingAverage(maType, {period: fastPeriod});
+this.$myFastMA = FXB.ta.CreateMovingAverage(maType, {period: fastPeriod});

 The $ has no special meaning in Javascript.
-The example code does this for two reasons: (a) to make clear what is a built-in function or property of the UDI object versus its own private data which the code is storing, and (b) to avoid any possible collision between names of the private variables and names of built-in UDI properties or functions.
+The example code does this for two reasons: (a) to make clear what is a built-in function or property of the object versus its own private data which the code is storing, and (b) to avoid any possible collision between names of the private variables and names of built-in properties or functions.

 You add a UDI to a chart - including any of the examples - by clicking on the indicators button in the chart toolbar, choosing Advanced / UDI, and then pasting in the Javascript code.

 You can also store your UDI on a web server, and then paste in the URL of the file rather than its contents.
-Note: your server must be CORS-friendly; your server must set the CORS headers Access-Control-Allow-Origin and Access-Control-Allow-Credentials on its response so that the chart is allowed to make the cross-origin HTTP request.
+Note: your server must be CORS-friendly; your server must set the CORS headers

 If you want to share your UDI with other people while protecting how it does its calculation, you can use a code obfuscation service.
 Examples include javascript-obfuscator (free) and JScrambler (paid).